Aditya-Rajgor/Personal-Projects/Titanic ML Problem/README.md

 # What If You were on Titanic?
 Suppose you were on Titanic (1912) and you are using widest network sim Airtel.you want to know weather you survive or not if titanic disaster happen.
-Figure out by given link.
+Let's figure out by given heroku app link.

 ### Deployment of Titanic Survivor Classifier
 For deployment I've used full titanic dataset rather than only training datase to make performance much better.
 Final Heroku app takes some user inputs like Passenger Class,Age,Sex,etc,.And predict weather person will Survivr or Not using Machine Learning Model.
 It's completly based on previous titanic data and being predict by Random Forest algorythm's patterns.
 Trainnig accuracy is 77.07%, there is always some errors in predictons but we are more confidence with these results.